Lab 1: Introduction to Python, Part I

 Setting up Google Colab

 In these labs we will be using Python, which is a powerful, general-purpose programming language that is widely used in science and engineering.
-It has many libraries and packages available to add on that make it a powerful tool for scientific computing and applied mathematics.
-Even better, it is a great first language to learn for beginners to computer programming!
+It is a great first language to learn for beginners to computer programming!
+Python has many other tools (called libraries and packages) available that make it a powerful tool for scientific computing and applied mathematics.
 There are several ways to write programs in Python.
 In these labs we will be using Google’s Colaboratory notebooks to write our code and create the files we will submit for grading.
-This allows us to write and run Python programs in an internet browser without the hassle of downloading and installing any software on our computers.
+This allows us to write and run Python programs in an internet browser without the hassle of downloading and installing Python on our computers.
 This will be described in more detail below.

 The first step is to make sure you have a Google account (if you have a Gmail account, you’re done with this step).
 You can set one up at